miraclesammons/git-lab/answers.md

 Date:   Wed Sep 4 14:26:48 2024 -0400
 Answer 9: Both README.md and answers.md are in my git hub account.
 Answer 10: My changes did not reflect my local copy.
+Answer 11: It said failed to push because it contained work I do not have locally.